What Is Peritoneal Mesothelioma?

 How Is Peritoneal Mesothelioma Diagnosed?

-The diagnostic process for mesothelioma generally starts with a series of imaging tests.
-X-rays, CAT scans, and MRIs are common.
-If fluid is present in the abdomen, doctors may also take samples for cytology, or fluid biopsies.
+Generally, the diagnostic process \ starts with a series of imaging tests.
+For most, X-rays, CAT scans, and MRIs are common.
+If fluid is present in the abdomen, doctors may also take samples for cytology (i.e., fluid biopsies).
 Blood tests such as MesoMark® are used to test for the presence of mesothelial cells.
-A tissue biopsy is often the last step in the process and is the only definitive way to diagnose mesothelioma.
+A tissue biopsy is often the last step in the process and is the only definitive way to diagnose the specific type of cancer.
 Biopsies are helpful for understanding what cell type is present in the tumor — important information when deciding on a treatment plan.

 Common biopsies used for diagnosing peritoneal mesothelioma include: